MarlaJane/password-generator/README.md

 This project is for the UNH/Trilogy Web Dev Bootcamp

-Based of of Week 03: JavaScript
+Based off of Week 03: JavaScript